Guide for Students in Professional Program Placements, Clinics, Practica (print version)

 Some basics about placements, clinics, practica

 In most cases a memorandum of agreement between the University and the setting (hospital, school, other facility) outlines the conditions of the placement.
 One feature of such agreements is that the setting can terminate an individual student at any point.
 Furthermore, the Dean, on the recommendation of the school or program, may also suspend a student's placement.
-See the Policy on Off-Campus Placements at the University Secretariat’s website or under Academic Information in the Calendar.
+See the Policy on Off-Campus Placements at the University Secretariat’s website or under Academic Information, Academic Policies in the Calendar.

-The supervising professional supervises students in addition to all his or her other duties.
+The professional supervises students in addition to all his or her other duties.
 In some programs, the supervising professional will be a faculty member with the power to assign a grade; in other cases, grades are assigned by the program based on the professional's assessment report.
 Many practica are simply awarded a pass/fail grade.

 The supervising professional's responsibilities are both to guide the student in correct and ethical practice, and to evaluate the student's performance.
 In addition, the supervising professional is responsible to the setting, the profession and the public.
 These several responsibilities include protecting the setting and the public from undue risk or harm arising directly from the practice of the student.

 Programs typically designate a faculty member to be the contact person (placement coordinator, faculty advisor - titles vary from program to program) for both the student and the supervising professional.
 Any student concerned with the way a placement is unfolding should contact the coordinator or faculty advisor as early as possible.

 Most programs and professions subscribe to specific statements about professional conduct or ethics.
 Students should familiarize themselves with these statements early in their study and review them regularly.
 A student in doubt about what is or is not acceptable should always ask someone in authority in the program.